LPN to RN Online Programs in OH: Your Guide to Top Schools

 How long does it take to finish an LPN to RN bridge program in Ohio?

-Because you’re already a licensed nurse, LPN to RN bridge programs in Ohio are designed to be completed in just one to two years, though this can vary from program to program and if you complete the program on a part-time or full-time basis.
+Because you’re already a licensed nurse, LPN to RN bridge programs in Ohio are designed to be completed in just one to two years, though this can vary from program to program.
+To give you a better idea of how long it might take, here’s the average time it takes to complete four of the most popular programs in the state:

 - Kent State University: 12-16 months, once accepted into Technical Study Sequence

-- Central Ohio Technical College: 3 semesters
+- Central Ohio Technical College: Four semesters

-- Ohio University: 3 semesters
+- Ohio University: Three semesters

 - Knox Technical Center: 12 months